Your Baby at 4 Months Old- Milestones and BIG changes!

 Like physical development, cognitive development sees remarkable changes right now.
 Children are amazing creatures, and watching these changes will be mesmerizing.
 Much of your child’s development will be social and emotional right now.

 Sounds become more like words and sentences.
 Babbling will last all day, it seems.
 Your baby will also use facial expressions as if talking to you about important things.
 It is crucial that you continue talking to him or her to model language.
 Cries may also become different depending on what they want or need.
-Communication changes can seem miraculous at times.
+You may also notice baby exploring his or her volume with their sounds.

 These skills are improving in much the same way they have been in recent months.
 However, like all skills, they seem to be strengthened exponentially right now.
 The smiles become more spontaneous.
 Playing will become more intentional and desired.
 Lack of attention will be frustrating.
 If the baby is laughing and playing and the interaction stops, he or she may start to cry or fuss.
 Mimicking is also more intentional and similar to the facial movements of others.